NOVEL-IN-PROGRESS

 "What?
 I think," she replied.

 "Down that way.
 Turn down the third street."
 He held up three fingers, so she'd know how many streets away.
-"Follow the squalls of them seagulls to the docks.
-Down there, I fry you a piece of fish.
+"Turn and walk down to the docks.
+Follow the squalls of them seagulls.
+Down at the docks, I fry you a piece of fish.
 Maybe some shrimp, if the boat come in."

 "How far did you say?"